risor-io/risor/docs/Features.md

 ## Builtins

 ```
-type(x)            // returns the string type name of x
-len(s)             // returns the size of the string, list, map, or set
+all(arr)            // true if all items in arr are truthy
 any(arr)            // true if any item in arr is truthy
-all(arr)           // true if all items in arr are truthy
-sprintf(msg, ...)  // equivalent to fmt.Sprintf
+assert(obj, msg)    // raises an error if obj is falsy
+bool(obj)           // evaluates an object's truthiness
+call(fn, ...)       // call the given function (can be useful in pipe expressions)
+chr()               // convert an integer to its corresponding unicode rune
+delete(map, key)    // delete an item from the map
+err(message)        // create a Result error object
+error(message)      // raise an error
+float(s)            // convert a string to a float
+getattr(obj, name)  // get the object's attribute with the given name
+int(s)              // convert a string to an int
+iter(obj)           // returns an iterator for the given container
 keys(map)           // returns an array of keys in the given map
-delete(map, key)   // delete an item from the map
-string(obj)        // convert an object to its string representation
-bool(obj)          // evaluates an object's truthiness
+len(s)              // returns the size of the string, list, map, or set
+list(obj)           // create a new list populated with items from the given iterable
 ok(result)          // create a Result object containing the given object
-err(message)       // create a Result error object
-unwrap(result)     // unwraps the ok value from the Result if allowed
-unwrap_or(obj)     // unwraps but returns the provided obj if the Result is an Error
-sorted(obj)        // works with lists, maps, and sets
-reversed(arr)      // returns a reversed version of the given array
-assert(obj, msg)   // raises an error if obj is falsy
+ord()               // convert a unicode character to its integer value
 print(...)          // equivalent to fmt.Println
 printf(...)         // equivalent to fmt.Printf
+reversed(arr)       // returns a reversed version of the given array
 set(obj)            // create a new set populated with items from the given iterable
-list(obj)          // create a new list populated with items from the given iterable
+sorted(obj)         // return a sorted list of items from a container
-int(s)             // convert a string to an int
+sprintf(msg, ...)   // equivalent to fmt.Sprintf
-float(s)           // convert a string to a float
+string(obj)         // convert an object to its string representation
-call(fn, ...)      // call the given function (can be useful in pipe expressions)
+try(expr, fallback) // evaluate expr and return fallback if an error occurs
-getattr(obj, name) // get the object's attribute with the given name
+type(x)             // returns the string type name of x
-ord()              // convert a unicode character to its integer value
-chr()              // convert an integer to its corresponding unicode rune
+unwrap_or(obj)      // unwraps but returns the provided obj if the Result is an Error
+unwrap(result)      // unwraps the ok value from the Result if allowed
 ```

 ## Types